shifeihao/gamified-todo-app/README.md

 - **Achievement System**: Track progress and unlock achievements
 - **Dungeon Mode**: Combat system with monsters and reward cards
 - **Inventory & Shop**: Collect and purchase equipment and items

+This project was developed as part of the CS732 coursework at the University of Auckland, showcasing the ability to design and implement a gamified task management system.

 ## Features